tjesi/tjesi.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am an Associate Professor in Cryptology at the [Department of Information Security and Communication Technology](https://www.ntnu.edu/iik) at the Norwegian University of Science and Technology (NTNU) in Trondheim, where I am a permanent member of the [NTNU Applied Cryptology Lab](https://www.ntnu.edu/iik/nacl-lab).
+I am an Associate Professor in Cryptology at the [Department of Information Security and Communication Technology](https://www.ntnu.edu/iik) at the Norwegian University of Science and Technology (NTNU) in Trondheim, where I am the research group leader of the [NTNU Applied Cryptology Lab](https://www.ntnu.edu/iik/nacl-lab).

 I am also a Security and Cryptography Expert at the cybersecurity company [Pone Biometrics](https://ponebiometrics.com/the-team).